smkent/monoscad/sovol-sv06-plus/extruder-runout-mount/README.md

 along the extruder cable harness to the extruder.
 Secure the wiring together with zip ties.
 Then, simply plug the 3-pin connector into the filament runout sensor.

+Note that the rear-facing filament runout sensor wiring may interfere with the auto Z-align leveling function, which raises the X-axis to the top of the gantry for alignment.
+The side-facing filament runout sensor model variant does not interfere with the auto Z-align leveing function.

 ## Side-facing filament runout sensor model variant for custom wiring